 Throughout the book’s nearly 200 pages, the reader bears witness to Butler’s life as the Mahoning Valley undergoes its seismic transformation – from the mostly agrarian and early iron works economy of the 1840s to the region’s rise as a steelmaking powerhouse during the latter half of the 19th and early 20th centuries.

 “I just thought this made for an exciting story,” Lambert says of his interest in Butler and his life.
 That interest began more than 30 years ago, when the co-author worked at the Youngstown Historical Center for Industry and Labor as that institution prepared to open its doors.

 “All kinds of information was coming in,” he recalls.
-Among the recurring names that stood out as the museum was gathering its collection was Joseph Butler.
-“I wanted to learn more about him.”
+Among the recurring names that stood out as the museum was gathering its collection was Joseph G. Butler Jr. “I wanted to learn more about him.”

 Shale died in February 2022, just after McFarland & Co. accepted the biography for publication.
 “First Citizen” was published later that year.